b0chard/b0chard/README.md

 <br>

 ## 🙂 About Me
-> 17 y.o.
+17 y.o.
 Filipino web developer creating <strong>"useful"</strong> stuffs and putting it on the internet.</p>

 > [!WARNING]
 > Most of the time, i don't really know what I'm doing.
 But once a code works - I won't dare touching it anymore.

-> [!NOTE]
-> And also... am I the only one who codes on paper and create stuffs out of it?

-> btw...
+btw...
 I use light mode 😎

 <br>